Campan

 Campan (/fr/; Campan) is a French commune located in the center of the Hautes-Pyrénées department, in the Occitanie region.
 Historically and culturally, the commune is in the province of Haut-Adour, formerly included in the old county of Bigorre.
+It is in the Bagnères-de-Bigorre urban area and is part of the Bagnères-de-Bigorre catchment area.

 This mountainous area consists of the western extensions of the Néouvielle and Arbizon massifs.
 Experiencing a mountain climate, it is drained by the Adour, Adour de Gripp, Adour de Lesponne, Gaoube, Gaoubole, Garet, the Arizes stream, and various other small rivers.
 Included in the Pyrénées National Park, the commune boasts a remarkable natural heritage: a Natura 2000 site ("Liset de Hount Blanque"), a protected area ("Adour and tributaries"), and sixteen natural areas of ecological, faunal, and floristic interest.

-Campan is a rural commune with 1,264 inhabitants in 2022, after having experienced a population peak of 4,329 inhabitants in 1821.
-It is in the Bagnères-de-Bigorre urban area and is part of the Bagnères-de-Bigorre catchment area.
-Its inhabitants are called Campanois or Campanoises.

 Geography

 Location

 Campan is located in the Pyrenees mountain range, in the upper Adour Valley, at the confluence of the Adour and Adour de Payolle rivers.
 The Pic du Midi de Bigorre is less than 10 kilometers as the crow flies from the main town.

 The city of Lourdes is about 30 kilometers northwest of Campan.

 The nearest border with Spain is a 1 hour 30 minute drive away.